About Hidde

 Insolvency law

-Related to the entering into effect of the Court Approval of a Private Composition (Prevention of Insolvency) Act Hidde has attended the specialist course “Restructuring Expert”.
+Related to the Court Approval of a Private Composition (Prevention of Insolvency) Act entering into effect, Hidde completed the specialist course “Restructuring Expert”.
 The Court Approval of a Private Composition (Prevention of Insolvency) Act offers the option to enterprises to offer a composition to their creditors and shareholders, which can be declared binding by the court.

 Hidde was involved in the advice by AMS to the German shareholders’ association SdK concerning the settlement under the Court Approval of a Private Composition (Prevention of Insolvency) Act offered by Steinhoff International Holdings N.V., which has been one of the largest proceedings under the Court Approval of a Private Composition (Prevention of Insolvency) Act since its implementation.